-I am a PhD student with a scholarship of the DBU starting in November 2018.
-I did my master thesis in Biological Oceanography examining the effect of fluctuating temperatures under a global warming scenario on a bladder wrack species community.
+I have recently finished my PhD at GEOMAR, Kiel, funded with a scholarship from the DBU in November 2018.
+I did my master’s thesis in Biological Oceanography examining the effect of fluctuating temperatures under a global warming scenario on a bladderwrack species community.

 I am mainly interested in the impacts of global warming on benthic ecosystems of the Baltic Sea (seagrass meadows and hardbottom fouling communities).
 As extreme events, such as heatwaves and hypoxic upwelling events, are projected to occur more frequent in the future, with a higher intensity, I am particularly testing the effects of these events on benthic communities in mesocosm infrastructures.